stonybrook-lin539/main/source/background/01_general/00_notation.md

 In seeking out those examples, you gain a much better idea of the defined class of objects.

 ::: example
-For the sake of illustration, let us skip ahead to an advanced concept we will encounter much later in this book:
+Consider the following example, which is a lot more abstract than most of the things you will encounter in this book:

-An *algebra* is a set $S$ with a function $+$ that takes elements of $S$ as input and produces elements of $S$ as its output.
+An *algebra* is a set $S$ with an operation that takes elements of $S$ as input and produces elements of $S$ as its output.

-We also say that $S$ is *closed under $+$*.
-That is a very general definition, and one can immediately think of tons of algebras:
+That is a very general definition, and there are tons of things that are algebras in this sense:

 - the natural numbers (0, 1, 2, 3, ...) with addition: you take two natural numbers, add them together, and you still have a natural number.
 - the integers (..., -3, -2, -1 0, 1, 2, 3, ...) with subtraction: you take two integers, subtract the second from the first, and you'll still have an integer
-- the real numbers with base 2 logarithm: if you don't know yet what that means, you will by the end of the class
+- the real numbers with base 2 logarithm: if you don't know yet what that means, rest assure that you will learn about logarithms at some point in this book
-- the set of all possible strings with concatenation: you will know very soon what this means
+- the set of all possible strings with concatenation: again, you will know very soon what this means

-But what is an example of something that is not an algebra?
+But with such a general description, what could possibly fail to be an algebra?
 Well, the natural numbers with division, for instance.
 The natural numbers are 0, 1, 2, 3, and so on, but $\frac{5}{2} = 2.5$, which is not a natural number.
 This shows that division can take two natural numbers as input and return something that is not a natural number.
 Hence the natural numbers with division is not an algebra.
 :::

+A brief remark:
-If you're confused ow because you don't quite remember the difference between natural numbers and integers, or what exactly a logarithm is, don't worry.
+If you're worried now because this example mentioned natural numbers, integers, logarithms, or anything else you don't quite remember from your high school days, don't despair.
-For most of this class, we actually won't be using the things you heard about in high school and have forgotten since then.
+While these are convenient examples for mathematical concepts, we won't actually encounter them all that often.
+They certainly aren't the focus of this book, and high school math will rarely make an appearance.
-Where we do need them, they're slowly introduced like any other new concept.
+Where we do need these concepts, they're slowly introduced like any other new concept.
-So don't worry about this and focus on the important insight here.
+So don't let this distract you, focus on the important insight here:

 ::: advice
 Whenever you see an abstract definition, think about what kind of more concrete objects would (not) fit the definition.
 :::

 ### Implication and equivalence are not the same

 English, as all natural languages, is pretty sloppy in how it expresses conditions.
 Consider the following lovely sentence: "If you don't give me your money, I will shoot you".
-Now the common understanding is that if you do hand over your money, you will not be shot.
+Now the common understanding is that you won't be shot as long as you hand over your money.
 But if your robber happens to be a mathematician you are very unlucky because they might still shoot you --- while you draw your final breath they will gleefully point out that they didn't say "If you don't give me your money, I will shoot you, and if you give me your money I will not shoot you."
-Your murderer took advantage of the fact that we often express a biconditional ($a$ implies $b$, and the other way round) with the same language we use for implications ($a$ implies $b$, but $b$ does not necessarily imply $a$).
+Your murderer took advantage of the fact that English often expresses a biconditional ($a$ implies $b$, and the other way round) with the same language we use for implications ($a$ implies $b$, but $b$ does not necessarily imply $a$).

 ::: example
 In "If you don't give me your money, I will shoot you", the *if* is a biconditional: whichever choice you make fully determines what the robber will do next.
 Not forking over your hard-earned cash implies getting shot by the robber, and getting shot by the robber implies that you chose not to fork over your hard-earned cash.
 But the very same *if* is just an implication in "If it rains, the road is wet": if it does not rain, the road may still be wet, e.g. because of a homeowner's overzealous sprinklers.
 Here the absence of rain does not imply the absence of wet roads.
+It is an implication, but not a biconditional.
 :::

 English does not explicitly mark the distinction between a biconditional and an implication, the reader is supposed to figure it out from context.